Almost all of us have old VHS and cassette tapes lurking in our attics and basements. Here’s how you can get rid of them.

 If you’re wondering what to do with VHS movies, wonder no more.
-If you’re crafty, there are many ways you can reuse and recycle VHS tapes (and their cases).
+If you’re crafty, there are so many various ways you can decorate VHS tapes or their cases.

 For example, you can recycle and repurpose plastic VHS tape cases into tote bags and purses as seen in the video below.

 People also often make interesting lights and lamps from VHS tapes.
 You can recycle the clear plastic windows in the front of the tapes to emit light.

 For example, this YouTube tutorial uses the tape to create a beautiful lamp.

 Want to know how to dispose of VHS tapes and cassette tapes while keeping your precious memories alive?